BYU-Hydroinformatics/gwdm/docs/source/installation.rst

                                     tethys docker init

    This will initiate downloading necessary elements and may take anywhere from a few minutes to hours depending on the internet connection.
-After the docker initialize, the Command Line will      ask for several settings.
+After the Docker initializes, the Command Line will      ask for several settings.
 For most of the cases, simply accept the defaults by hitting ``Enter``.

    .. note::
-         1. For password, put pass to keep them simple.
-If a different password is selected, that needs to be remembered as this password will be required in leter steps.
+         1. For the password, put pass to keep it simple.
+If a different password is selected, that needs to be remembered as this password will be required in later steps.

          2. For the Thredds container, it will ask “Bind the THREDDS data directory to the host?”
 To which you will respond “Y” for yes.
             The next option will ask you to specify the location.
-Respond with the file path to the Thredds directory that you created earlier
+Respond with the file path to the Thredds directory that you created earlier.

    .. image:: images_install/respond_enter.png